-9 reasons your (unhorsey) dad deserves a medal this Father's Day - Horse & Hound
+9 reasons your (unhorsey) dad deserves a medal this Father’s Day - Horse & Hound

-From bacon butty errands to disposing of unwanted rats, Father's Day today (19 June) is a good opporunity to say "three cheers" for the unhorsey dad
+From bacon butty errands to disposing of unwanted rats, Father’s Day this Sunday (17 June) is a good opportunity to say “three cheers” for the unhorsey dad

-This Sunday (18 June 2017) is Father’s Day, which according to Wikipedia is when we should be honouring fathers, celebrating fatherhood, paternal bonds, and the influence of fathers in society.
-But if you are a rider and your dad falls into the category of “distinctly unhorsey” — there are a few, fairly specific things we should be thanking them for…
+This Sunday (17 June 2017) is Father’s Day — the chance to celebrate fatherhood, paternal bonds, and the influence of fathers in society… But if you are a rider and your dad falls into the category of “distinctly unhorsey” — there are a few, fairly specific things we should be thanking them for…

 1. Towing supremo